jacobemcken/jacobemcken.github.io/_drafts/whats-so-cool-about-clojure-lazy-sequences.markdown

 <div style="clear:both;">&nbsp;</div>

-Okay - we've established that **lazy sequences are awesome**, lets take a closer look on some actual Clojure code.
+Okay - this post has already gotten too long but at least we've established that **lazy sequences are awesome**.
+I have some ideas for a bit more on Clojures lazy sequences which involves code instead of t

 ## Lazy sequences in Clojure